-This is an example from the tailspintoys.ca lay for the above box shot.
+This is an example from the tailspintoys.ca lab for the above box shot.
 The new namespace is highlighted.

 If you obtained a new TLS certificate ensure that you replace all of the existing instances of that certificate.
 That will include all Exchange servers, but there may be other devices that will also need to be updated.